mdyousufreja/sql-challenge_reja/README.md

 ## Data Modeling ##

 Inspected the CSV files, and then sketched an Entity Relationship Diagram (ER) of the tables.
 Created the sketch using a tool like QuickDBD [links](https://www.quickdatabasediagrams.com/)

+## Data Engineering ##

+1. Used the provided information to create a table schema for each of the six CSV files.
+Be sure to do the following:

+   - Specified the data types, primary keys, foreign keys, and other constraints.

+   - For the primary keys, verified that the column is unique.
+Otherwise, created a composite keyLinks to an external       site., which takes two primary keys to uniquely identify a row.

+   - Created the tables in the correct order to handle the foreign keys.

+2. Imported each CSV file into its corresponding SQL table.